 TABLE 2: SAF/SQ SPACE SYSTEMS AND PROGRAMS:

 SAF/SQ is authorized to execute HoA, SAE, and certain SPE responsibilities for space systems and programs, unless otherwise noted in regulation or policy.
-For space related systems and programs, the Director of Contracting, Space Systems Command (SSC/PK), the Space Development Agency (SDA) Director, or Space RCO (SpRCO) Director of Contracting are designated HCAs.
+For space related systems and programs, the Director of Contracting, Space Systems Command (SSC/PK); the Space Development Agency (SDA) Director; or Space RCO (SpRCO) Director of Contracting are designated HCAs.
 Submit documents requiring HCA coordination or approval to the cognizant HCA workflow identified in DAFFARS 5302.101.
 Approvals from SAF/AQ, SAF/SQ, DPC, or SecAF require coordination from the HCA.

 NOTE: Further Delegable Columns with “No” indicate retained responsibilities or those that are non-delegable or cannot be delegated further per regulation or statute.
 Further Delegable Columns with “Yes” require written delegations approved by the Delegated Authority reflected.